 DIY Clothesline Between Trees

 A clothesline is a great way to dry your clothes, especially in places where the sun shines bright.
 Use this DIY project as an alternative to standard wooden poles and wire that can damage trees when it’s time to remove them.
-To start, weave a sturdy but lightweight cord through the holes in an old canvas tarp—you could even use some old sheets or tablecloths because they’ll soon become heavy with wet laundry!
-Then hang it from your tree trunks and attach it from one side to the other with an extra cord that runs parallel to the length of your clothesline.
+Hang it from your tree trunks and attach it from one side to the other with an extra cord that runs parallel to the length of your clothesline.

 DIY Clothesline Pulley

-This DIY pulley clothesline and the accompanying plans will allow you to move your line as you hang items up, so they can be taken off when you’re not using them.
-Pulleys are an important element of the design because they allow you to lower the line when it is not in use, which eliminates interference with other outdoor activities.
+This DIY pulley clothesline and the accompanying plan will allow you to move your line as you hang items up so they can be removed when you’re not using them.
+This design will allow you to lower the line when not in use, eliminating interference with other outdoor activities.
 It will bring convenient functionality to your garden or yard, making it easy to install and attractive in any setting.

 How To Install A Clothesline